Necla Güngör

-Necla Güngör Kıragası is a Turkish football manager, currently serving as the technical director of the Turkey women's national team.
+Necla Güngör Kıragası is a Turkish football coach, currently serving as the head coach of the Turkey women's national team.
 She was previously the manager of the Turkey girls' national U-15 and U-17 teams.

 Early years

 Necla Güngör was born in 1982, and grew up with her two siblings in Ankara, Turkey.
 Despite being the granddaughter of a well-known Muslim preacher in Ankara, and the daughter of a hajji, she was supported in playing football by her family.
 During her childhood, she used to step in when her father's football team lacked a player on the artificial turf.

 Sports career

 Club

 Necla Güngör graduated from the School of Sport Sciences and Technology at Hacettepe University in Ankara.
 In 2000, she was tasked with the introduction of rhythm training to footballers by music assisting manager Ersun Yanal at Ankaragücü.
 The next year, she moved with him to Gençlerbirliği S.K. to instruct the infrastructure team's players in basic training.
 Later, she received bids from Ankaraspor.
 After four years, she served again under Ersun Yanal in Manisaspor.